The StoryADay idea is exciting, right?

 Writing is not an expensive hobby.
 All you need is paper, a pen, and possibly a library card.
 We’re not used to investing in our writing, but if you want to take your writing seriously, it may be time to start doing so.

 Traveling to a writer’s conference is a great way to meet other writers, learn about the craft and invest in your development.
-But you can easily spend $200-400 on conference admission alone, and that can easily soar to over $1000 when you add in meals, travel, accommodation, parking, extra workshop fees and audio versions of classes you missed or wanted to review.
+But you can easily spend $200-800 on conference admission alone, and that can easily soar over $2000 when you add in meals, travel, accommodation, parking, extra workshop fees and audio versions of classes you missed or wanted to review.

 90-minute online lectures routinely sell for $60-90 (and have big scary messages about ‘absolutely no refunds’.)